Student Work Study Guide

 You can access your timecard via your MyFLCC account in the "Employees" section under "Time Entry and Approval."
 Timecards are typically submitted electronically unless your position is off-campus.

 If you work off campus, each time that you work, enter your start time and finish time on the card.
 Each day on the card can accommodate three separate work periods.
 Add the hours up for each day at the bottom of the column, and then add the hours across at the end of the week.
-At the end of the second week, write the total hours for both weeks in the space provided.
+Write the total hours for both weeks at the end of the second week in the space provided.

-- You must submit your signed and completed timecard to your supervisor on or before the ending date.
+• You must submit your signed and completed timecard to your supervisor before the end date.

 What is my rate of pay?